Peeling potatoes near-optimally in near-linear time: Algorithm

-We next show that each iteration of the repeat-loop (lines 5--14) takes $O((n/\eps^4) \log^2 n)$ time.
+We next show that each iteration of the repeat-loop (lines 5--14) takes $O(n \log^2 n + (n/\eps^3) \log n + n/\eps^4)$ time.
 Since $r=O(n)$, the sample $R$ can be computed in $O(n \log n)$ time, as discussed in Section~\ref{sec:description}.
 As discussed before, we can make the test in line 6 in $O(n \log^2 n)$ time.

-If $G(P,R)$ has more than $C_3 \cdot n \log_2 n$ edges, this finishes the time spent in the iteration.
-Otherwise, we make $O(n\log n)$ iterations of the for-loop in lines 9--14.
-Since each iteration of the for-loop takes $O((1/\eps^{4})\log n)$ time, as argued earlier in this proof, the bound per iteration of the repeat-loop follows. \end{proof}
+If $G(P,R)$ has more than $C_3 \cdot n$ edges, this finishes the time spent in the iteration.
+Otherwise, we make $O(C_3\cdot n)=O(n)$ iterations of the for-loop in lines 9--14.
+Since each iteration of the for-loop takes $O((1/\eps^3) \log n + 1/\eps^4)$ time, as argued earlier in this proof, the bound per iteration of the repeat-loop follows. \end{proof}

-\begin{lemma}[Correctness of one iteration] In one iteration of the repeat-loop (lines 5--14) of the algorithm {\sc LargePotato} the algorithm finds a convex polygon of area at least $(1-\eps)A^*(P)$ with probability at least $1/4$. \end{lemma} \begin{proof} Let $K^*$ be a polygon contained in $P$ of largest area.
+\begin{lemma}[Correctness of one iteration] In one iteration of the repeat-loop (lines 5--14) of the algorithm {\sc LargePotato} the algorithm finds a convex polygon of area at least $(1-\eps)A^*(P)$ with probability at least $1/4$. \end{lemma} \begin{proof} Let $K^*$ be a convex polygon of largest area contained in $P$.
 Therefore $\area(K^*)=A^*(P)$.
 Consider one iteration of the repeat-loop.
-Essentially, there are three things that can go wrong.
-We define the following events:
+Suppose $G(P,R)$ passes the test on line 6.
+Then the following two conditions are sufficient for a successful iteration: $R$ contains two visible points $a$ and $b$ such that the parallelogram $\Gamma(a,b,C_2\cdot A(P))$ (used in lines 9--14) contains $K^*$, and $S_{ab}$ contains a point $s$ such that $\area(\varphi(G_{ab},s))$ (computed in line 13) is a $(1-\eps)$-approximation to $\area(K^*)$.
+This motivates the definition of the following events:

 Since